Feeling lost in the world of coffee? Here's an uncomplicated explanation of everything

 (Image credit: Artisan Cofee Co)

-Instant coffee or coffee bags like these on Amazon are the most uncomplicated ways to make coffee.
+Instant coffee or coffee bags (like these on Amazon) are the most uncomplicated ways to make coffee.
 However, if you're itching for more, there are some great options on the market.
 Ashley recommends 'transitioning from coffee bags to French presses, single serve, and espresso machines when you want to make proper coffees'.

 Plenty of people buy a good French press and that's it.
-They never buy an espresso or single serve machine because this is all they need.
+They never buy an espresso or single-serve machine because this is all they need.
 The infusion method can make a full-bodied coffee with minimal effort.
 It's very forgiving, so you can use approximate quantities and temperatures whilst still achieving a good coffee.

 Ashley made coffee in his French press whilst we were talking and it was the perfect example of an uncomplicated coffee ritual.
 He scooped a spoon of coffee grounds into his French press, filled the carafe with water, let it brew, and then gave the grounds a stir before pressing his coffee.
 He didn't use digital appliances to measure out anything.
 I could practically hear coffee snobs fainting behind me.

 When I do our reviews, I use thermometers and scales so that we know we are giving each French press a fair test.
-On a Sunday mornings, I adopt the relaxed 'Ashley' approach and nothing bad happens.
-My coffee still tastes smooth and well balanced.
+On Sunday mornings, I adopt the relaxed 'Ashley' approach and nothing bad happens.
+My coffee still tastes smooth and well-balanced.
 It's relatively consistent and indistinguishable from the precisely measured coffees that I make when I'm in our test kitchen, plus I have less to wash up and tidy away.
 The extra gear is nice to have, but not necessary.

-Espresso machines are every barista's favorite option, because they're about as techy and hands-on as you should go.
+Espresso machines are every barista's favorite option because they're about as techy and hands-on as you should go.
 Good models will come with tampers, milk frothers, and portafilters.
 These are essentials, but you can still overcomplicate them.

 Uncomplicating coffee grinders